Addiction Studies (ADST)

 Pre-requisites: ADST 302 or permission of instructor.

-This course builds on the theoretical and technical principles and skills addressed in ADST 302.
-Thorough review of approaches and philosophies of case management and its essential role in effectively addressing the complexity of multiple-issue recovery, including dual-diagnosis, gender and sexuality issues, suicide and relapse.
-Includes established national and regional standards of care in treatment planning, record keeping and discharged and aftercare planning.
+Builds on the theoretical and technical principles and skills addressed in ADST 302.
+Thorough review of approaches and philosophies of case management and its essential role in effectively addressing the complexity of multiple-issue recovery, including dual-diagnosis, gender and sexuality issues, suicide, and relapse.
+Includes established national and regional standards of care in treatment planning, record keeping, and discharged and aftercare planning.

 ADST 430.
 ADDICTION TREATMENT WITH FAMILIES.
 4 Credits.